Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

-We have obtained a functor $H:\cat{Top}\to\cat{Top}$ which assigns to each topological space $X$ its hyperspace $HX$, and to each continuous map $f:X\to Y$ the continuous map $f_\sharp:HX\to HY$.
-We call $H$ the \emph{hyperspace functor}.
-In fact, $H$ is also a 2-functor in the sense of \cref{2cat}.
+The preservation of identities is trivial.
+We have therefore obtained a functor $H:\cat{Top}\to\cat{Top}$ which assigns to each topological space $X$ its Hoare hyperspace $HX$, and to each continuous map $f:X\to Y$ the continuous map $f_\sharp:HX\to HY$.
+We call $H$ the \emph{Hoare hyperspace functor}.
+The functor $H$ is also a 2-functor in the sense of \Cref{2cat}.